erjiang/mine-on-demand/README.md

 1. Replace all the environment variables with the actual IDs, options, etc. that you remembered from the above steps.
 1. Run `sls deploy`

+## Updating/changing the Minecraft server version

+The Minecraft server is downloaded and baked into the AMI.
+To change the server JAR:

+1. Get the URL of the server JAR that you want to use.
+1. In `ami/install_minecraft.sh`, change the URL near the top of the file.
+1. Run `make ami/MY_AMI` or `packer minecraft.json` to build the new AMI.
+1. Update your serverless.yml file with the new AMI ID.
+1. Deploy the serverless code (`sls deploy` or `make sls-deploy`)